 Has there been any photographers or artists that have had an influence on your photographic style?
 What is it about their work that interests you the most?

 MS: There are of course several influences in my work.
 Most dominantly of the work I make today is the Duesseldorf School of Photography (e.g., Bernd & Hilla Becher, Andreas Gursky, Thomas Ruff), as well as the photographers who introduced the New Topographics movement (e.g., Stephen Shore, Lewis Baltz, Frank Gohlke, and others).

 I seem to gravitate to the more objective observation of place rather than trying to imply some sense of emotion, which is exactly what has been manifested by the Bechers when they founded the Duesseldorf School.

 I also tend to look a lot at other artists outside of photography to learn about their thinking and process of approaching their work for example painters like Gerhard Richter and Anselm Kiefe.

 MS: My end goal for every image is a print on the wall.
-In that sense, my favorite moment is when that print is on the wall here in the studio and it looks exactly as I envisioned it.
-My least favorite definitely has to be when I mess up some film in development.
+In that sense, my favourite moment is when that print is on the wall here in the studio and it looks exactly as I envisioned it.
+My least favourite definitely has to be when I mess up some film in development.